Building a NSTouchBar App

 }

-The above are just code to update the messageTextField with quote base on the action by the user.
+The above are just code to update the messageTextField

-Now, run the app again and play with the Touch Bar.
+Now, run the app again and play with the Touch Bar

-Clicking any emoji item on the Touch Bar or the button on the window will both trigger the text to change.
-Now we have our very own Touch Bar app ๐Ÿ˜‚.
+on the window will both trigger the text to change.
+Now we have our very own Touch Bar

 The completed project can be access via GitHub here.